mdn/curriculum/curriculum/1-core/4-best-practices-and-essential-tooling.md

 - Understand why version control systems are necessary

-- Understand that sites such as GitHub, GitLab, etc. enable teamwork and collaboration that wasn’t so easy in the past
+- Understand that sites such as GitHub, GitLab, etc. enable teamwork and collaboration that wasn't so easy in the past

 - Understand the difference between Git, and websites like GitHub or GitLab